 As well as feeling more excited as the birth approaches, you might also have more swelling, aches and pains, heartburn and reflux.
 You might be feeling more tired and urinating more often.

-Rest whenever you can, and accept help whenever people offer it.
+Rest whenever you can, and ask for or accept help whenever people offer it.

 Signs of labour

 Here are some signs of labour, which might start soon: